mariyamjabir/HR_Analytics/README.md

-# Employee Attrition Prediction
+# **IBM - HR Analytics Employee Attrition & Performance**

-## Project Summary
+## **Introduction**

-This project aims to predict employee attrition using a logistic regression model.
-The dataset contains various employee attributes which are used to predict whether an employee will leave the company.
+This project aims to predict employee attrition using various machine learning models.
+The dataset includes features such as employee demographics, job satisfaction, and performance metrics.
+The goal is to help HR professionals identify employees at risk of leaving and take proactive measures to improve retention.

+## **Data Collection**
+The dataset used in this project is sourced from [Kaggle](https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset)].
+It contains detailed employee information, including:
+- **Employee Demographics**: Age, gender, marital status
+- **Job-Related Data**: Job satisfaction, performance rating, job role
+- **Work Environment**: Workload, benefits, work-life balance
+- **Company Performance**: Business unit, revenue contribution

+## **Objective**
+- The main objective of this project is to predict employee attrition based on various employee characteristics.
+- By applying machine learning techniques, we aim to identify the primary factors leading to employee turnover and predict future attrition.

-## Data Preprocessing
+## **Methodology**

-I performed several data preprocessing steps to prepare the dataset for modeling:
+### **EDA (Exploratory Data Analysis)**
+- Performed EDA to understand the dataset and uncover hidden patterns:
+- Analyzed feature distributions (e.g., age, job satisfaction, tenure).
+- Identified and handled missing values.
+- Visualized feature correlations with attrition using heatmaps and bar plots.

+### **Feature Engineering**
+To improve model performance, I applied the following feature engineering techniques:
-- **Encoding Categorical Features:** Categorical variables were encoded to numerical values using techniques like label encoder.
+- Encoding Categorical Features: Converted categorical variables (e.g., job role, department) into numerical values using one-hot encoding and label encoding.\
-- **Handling Missing Data:** Any missing values in the dataset were imputed or removed based on the situation.
-- **Scaling Numerical Features:** I used feature scaling to normalize the numerical features for model training.
+- Scaling Numerical Features: Applied MinMaxScaler to normalize numerical features.
-- **Class Imbalance:** The dataset exhibited a class imbalance, with fewer employees leaving the company compared to those who stayed.
-To address this, I applied **SMOTE (Synthetic Minority Over-sampling Technique)** to generate synthetic examples of the minority class.
+- Handling Class Imbalance: Used **SMOTE** (Synthetic Minority Over-sampling Technique) to generate synthetic examples for the minority class (employees who left).

-## Modeling
+### **Model Selection**

-I trained a logistic regression model on the preprocessed data.
-The model was evaluated using the following metrics:
+ - Trained a logistic regression model on the preprocessed data.

-- **Accuracy**
-- **Precision**
-- **Recall**
-- **F1-score**

-While the model performed well on the majority class, it struggled with the minority class (employees at risk of leaving).
-To address this, I adjusted the decision threshold, which resulted in an improvement in recall for the minority class (increased to 0.46).
+ - While the model performed well on the majority class, it struggled with the minority class (employees at risk of leaving).
+ - Adjusted the decision threshold, which resulted in an improvement in recall for the minority class

+## **Model Evaluation**
+Model performance was evaluated using:
+- **Accuracy**: To measure the proportion of correct predictions.
+- **Precision, Recall, F1-Score**: To assess model effectiveness in predicting attrition (positive class).

 ## Challenges & Learnings

-The main challenge encountered was handling the **class imbalance**, a common issue in real-world datasets.
-However, by applying techniques like **SMOTE** and adjusting the **decision threshold**, I was able to improve the model's performance on the minority class.
+Challenges:
+- Class Imbalance: The dataset had significantly fewer attrition cases compared to retained employees, leading to biased predictions.
+- Feature Selection: Some features had low correlation with attrition and were removed for better performance.

-Key learnings:
+Key Learnings:
-- **SMOTE** can be useful in handling class imbalance by creating synthetic samples for the minority class.
+- SMOTE effectively balances datasets by creating synthetic minority class samples.
-- **Threshold adjustment** is an effective way to improve recall, especially when predicting the minority class.
+- Threshold tuning can significantly improve recall for imbalanced datasets.
+- Feature scaling is crucial for models like logistic regression

 ## Next Steps / Future Improvements

 - Experiment with other machine learning models, such as **decision trees** or **random forests**, to compare performance and select the best model.
-- Fine
+- Fine-tune hyperparameters for better generalization.